feynhat/pong/README.md

  the bat, but also on the angle at which the bat was kept).
 This made the gameplay very interesting.

- * The collision was bat followed the Newtonian laws perfectly.
+ * The collision with bat followed the Newtonian laws perfectly.
 So, if the was just rotating, but not translating, then the collision would still impart some additional velocity to the ball (depending where the ball hit the bat, the velocity imparted would be greater if the ball hit the bat